disconsented/workshop-walker/readme.md

 - Discovering _dependants_ for a mod
 - Better classification for existing mods

+A live version of this project can be found at https://workshop-walker.disconsented.com/

 ## How it works

 Workshop Walker (WW) makes